Why "economic" literacy?

 -Cooperated with 4 libraries across CT to spread economic and financial literacy to their respective communities

--Recognized by Patch.com, Avonct.gov, NPR's Host of "All Things Considered"
+-Recognized by CT State Treasurer Shawn T. Wooden, Patch.com, Avonct.gov, NPR's Host of "All Things Considered"

 Meet The Founders

-Gabe Agüero is a senior at Edwin O Smith High School in Storrs, CT.
-He founded the Economics Club his junior year, and captained his Adam Smith team during the National Economics Challenge earning a near perfect score.
+Gabe Agüero is a senior at Edwin O Smith High School in Storrs, CT and a Student Advisory Board Member at the UChicago Financial Education Initiative.
+He is a Morgan Stanley Scholar in Finance, founded the Economics Club his junior year, and captained his Adam Smith team during the National Economics Challenge earning a near perfect score.
 Gabe has also taken AP Macroeconomics (5), has done an independent study on International Economics, and has attended the Economics for Leaders program in the summer of 2021.
 He is extremely passionate about economics and finance, and his primary goal with this initiative to share his love for this subject with those who are younger than him.

-Connor Dudas is a senior at Edwin O Smith High School in Storrs, CT.
-In his junior year, Connor was elected treasurer of the class of 2022, along with captaining the David Ricardo division of the National Economics Challenge and earning a near perfect score.
-He also self-studied AP Macroeconomics (5) and AP Microeconomics (4), igniting his engagement with economics.
+Connor Dudas is a senior at Edwin O Smith High School in Storrs, CT and a Student Advisory Board Member at the UChicago Financial Education Initiative.
+In both his junior and senior year, Connor won back to back elections for treasurer of the class of 2022.
+He also serves as VP of Operations for EO Smith's Economics Club, captaining the David Ricardo division of the National Economics Challenge and earning a near perfect score.
+He also self-studied AP Macroeconomics (5) and AP Microeconomics (4), igniting his engagement with the subject.
 Connor is a voracious reader of books and articles concerning economics and finance, and is primarily interested in contributing to CELI’s research department.

 What does it mean when we are in a recession?
 What factors determine a healthy economy?